pkeroulas/st2110-toolkit/capture/dpdk/README.md

 ./build/app/dpdk-pdump -- --pdump 'port=0,queue=*,rx-dev=/tmp/test.pcap'
 ```

+Out of the box, DPDK hardly makes the jobs for as a proper ST 2110 capture engine.
+Read the following study to understand the obstacle or just jump to the [proposed solution](##-proposed-solution).

 ### Hardware timestamps

-Raw timestamps are the captured values of the free running counter (one for each ethernet port) and needs to converted into nanoseconds to fit in pcap files and to satisfy the accuracy required by EBU-LIST analyzer.
+Raw timestamps are the captured values of the free running counter (one for each ethernet port).
+Unfortunataly, DPDK doesn't convert those values coming from mlx5 to nanoseconds.
+The resulting pcap file does't satisfy the accuracy required by EBU-LIST analyzer.

 2 methods for conversion: